the-mac/AndroidJniHelpers/README.md

 };
 ```

-For the MACRequests cpp file see [jni androidTest folder](library/src/androidTest/cpp/MACRequests.cpp)
+For the MACRequests cpp file, see [AndroidJniHelper androidTest folder](library/src/androidTest/cpp/MACRequests.cpp)

 Using a MACRequests native instance looks as follows:
 ```c++